DavoGrant/harmonica/docs/source/index.rst

 different shaped occultors.
 The primary utility of this code is for mapping exoplanet atmospheres around their terminators, however the technique can be applied to any transit light curve to derive the shape of the transiting body.
-Be sure to have a quick read through how the shapes, known as :doc:`transmission strings <views/transmission_strings>`, are defined before you get going.
+Be sure to have a quick read through of how the shapes, referred to as :doc:`transmission strings <views/transmission_strings>`, are defined before you get going.

 .. toctree::